the-difference-engine/ymim/README.md

 - Install [Docker Toolbox for Windows](https://docs.docker.com/toolbox/overview/)

 ## Developing On The App
+When you first clone the repo, you will have blank `.env` files in both the `backend/` and `frontend/` directories.
+Before you put any information into them, you need to run this command:

+    git update-index --assume-unchanged */.env

+After you run that, you will need to populate the `.env` files.
+Currently, we only require variables on the backend.
+Here are the variables you will need to run the application:

+    SECRET_KEY=<SECRET_KEY>
+    DEBUG=True
+    DB_ENGINE="django.db.backends.postgresql"
+    DB_NAME="postgres"
+    DB_USER="postgres"
+    DB_PASSWORD="password"
+    DB_HOST="db"
+    DB_PORT=5432

+Use `pipenv run secret_key` to generate a value for SECRET_KEY and then save that into the file.

 Once you have your containers running, the code in your local directory will be linked with the code inside the Docker containers.
 When you make changes, the app will reboot inside the containers to reflect those changes.
 The API will be accessible in your browser at `localhost:8000`, and the frontend application will be available at `localhost:3000`.

 ## What Technologies Are We Using?